Dhrumil115/Credit-Risk-Analysis-Dashboard-and-Predictive-Modeling/README.md

-# 📊 Credit Risk Analysis
+# 📊 CCredit Risk Analysis Dashboard & Predictive Modeling

-Credit risk analysis is an essential component of modern financial services, enabling lenders to predict the likelihood of borrowers defaulting on their loans.
+Credit Risk Analysis Dashboard & Predictive Modeling is an essential component of modern financial services, enabling lenders to predict the likelihood of borrowers defaulting on their loans.
 This project aims to utilize data-driven techniques to assess credit risk by developing machine learning models.
 The analysis helps lenders better understand patterns in loan data and make more informed credit decisions.

 ## 🧾 Abstract